contentauth/c2pa-python/docs/native-resources-management.md

 | A forked child process freeing a pointer its parent owns | A process-ID stamp on every object; cleanup in a process that did not allocate the pointer marks it closed without freeing (see [Fork safety](#fork-safety)). |
 | Two threads racing a `close()` against an in-flight call on the same object | `_op_lock` and the in-flight counters (see [Locking](#locking)): a `close()` mid-call is deferred, not applied. |

-Sharing one `ManagedResource` instance across threads still needs these guards.
+Sharing one `ManagedResource` instance across threads needs these guards.
 Nothing here protects two threads racing on distinct objects that happen to share an allocator, since that is the allocator's own concurrency guarantee, not this layer's.

 ## Consuming

 Consuming a handle is a mutating call that hands the pointer to native, which takes ownership and either returns a replacement pointer or frees the original.
-Python must never free a pointer it handed to a consuming call, whichever way the call ends, since the address may already belong to a different object by the time it returns.
+Python must never free a pointer it handed to a consuming call, whichever way the call ends, since the address may belong to a different object by the time it returns.

 There are two shapes a consuming call takes.